Understanding Greek Biblical Terms in Today's Modern Culture

 Source: ©Ikpro/Depositphotos.com

-- Christian (Χριστιανός, Christianos — "follower of Christ"): The New Testament defines this simply as a disciple who actively learns from Jesus, trusts His teachings, mimics His character, and submits to His leadership.
-Because modern politics and hypocrisy have tarnished the term Christian, this site primarily uses "believer" and "follower of Christ" to maintain focus on true biblical discipleship.
+• Christian (Χριστιανός, Christianos — "follower of Christ"): The New Testament defines this simply as a disciple who actively learns from Jesus, trusts His teachings, mimics His character, and submits to His leadership.
+Because modern culture, politics, and hypocrisy have tarnished the term Christian, this site primarily uses "believer" and "follower of Christ" to maintain focus on true biblical discipleship.

-- Church (ἐκκλησία, ekklēsia — "an assembly" or "called-out congregation"): Instead of a building or denomination, this Greek root refers strictly to people — the followers and Bride of Christ.
-On this site, capitalized "Church" refers to the body of believers, while lowercase "church" refers to physical structures or institutional religious activities.
+• Church (ἐκκλησία, ekklēsia — "an assembly" or "called-out congregation"): Culturally misunderstood as a physical building, a specific denomination, or a weekend institutional religious activity.
+Biblically this Greek root refers strictly to people — the actual assembly of believers who are the called-out followers and bride of Christ.
+On this site, capitalized "Church" refers to the body of believers, while lowercase "church" refers to physical buildings or religious institutions and their activities.
+To understand how our gathering connects to our daily life and work, see the Hebrew definition for Worship (Avodah).

-- Discipleship (μαθητής, mathētēs — "a learner" or "pupil"): Culturally viewed as a structured academic course, a controversial movement in the 1970s, or a specialized program for super-Christians.
-Biblically, it's the lifelong, everyday process of learning to live like Jesus.
+• Discipleship (μαθητής, mathētēs — "a learner" or "pupil"): Culturally, discipleship is often misunderstood as a structured academic course, an elitist program for super-Christians, or a controlling authority structure reminiscent of the 1970s Shepherding Movement.
+Biblically, it's simply the lifelong journey of learning to live like Jesus.

-- Faith (πίστις, pistis — "trust," "assurance," or "fidelity"): Culturally defined as blind optimism or wishful thinking without evidence.
-Biblically, it means active trust, allegiance, and fidelity based on the proven character of God.
+• Faith (πίστις, pistis — "trust," "assurance," or "fidelity"): Culturally defined as blind optimism or wishful thinking without evidence.
+Biblically, it simply means active trust, allegiance, and fidelity based on the proven character of God.

-- Fellowship (κοινωνία, koinōnia — "partnership" or "shared participation"): Culturally reduced to casual socializing, drinking coffee, or eating meals together after a service.
-Biblically, it means deep partnership, shared life, and mutual investment in a common mission — advancing the Kingdom.
+• Fellowship (κοινωνία, koinōnia — "partnership" or "shared participation"): Culturally reduced to casual socializing, drinking coffee, or eating meals together after a service.
+Biblically, it means deep partnership, shared life, and mutual investment in a common mission — advancing the Kingdom of God.

-- Sin (ἁμαρτία, hamartia — "to miss the mark"): Culturally trivialized as breaking arbitrary religious rules or cultural taboos.
-Biblically, sin means missing the mark of God's perfect will and design, rebelling against His Kingdom authority, and living in destructive brokenness.
+• Sin (ἁμαρτία, hamartia — "to miss the mark"): Culturally trivialized as breaking arbitrary religious rules or cultural taboos.
+Biblically, sin means ignoring God, missing the mark of God's perfect will and design, rebelling against His Kingdom authority, and living in destructive brokenness.

-- Worship (προσκυνέω, proskyneō — "to prostrate oneself" or "do reverence"): Culturally limited to the musical portion of a church service.
+• Worship (προσκυνέω, proskyneō — "to prostrate oneself" or "do reverence"): Culturally limited to the musical portion of a church service.
 Biblically, it means a lifestyle of total surrender, bodily sacrifice, and continuous devotion to God.
+Instead of a musical portion of a service, true worship requires full surrender.
+Read how this connects to the ancient, high-stakes reality of the Hebrew Altar.

 Pause and Reflect